Smith, Roger

 Joining from Tottenham Hotspur, where he had failed to make the first-team, Roger Smith scored three times in his six league games for Exeter City in 1966/67 before he moved back to the South East to play for Guildford City.
 He later became a youth coach and scout.

-An apprentice with Tottenham Hotspur, he signed a full professional contract in June 1962 but in the four seasons after that he never made a first team breakthrough.
+An apprentice with Tottenham Hotspur, Roger signed a full professional contract in June 1962 but never made a first- team breakthrough.

-He then had spells with Guildford City, Banbury and Epping.
-Smith moved into scouting and coaching and worked for Arsenal, ran a regional centre of excellence in Essex and was the youth academy director at Wimbledon.
-He joined Cardiff City as head scout in April 2008 and later worked for Charlton Athletic and Arsenal.
+Leaving Exeter after just one season, Roger signed for Southern League Ashford Town before having spells with Guildford City, Banbury and Epping.
+Later moving into scouting and coaching he worked for Arsenal, ran a regional centre of excellence in Essex and was the youth academy director at Wimbledon before taking scouting positions with Cardiff City, Charlton Athletic and Arsenal.

 Appearances